 We value all personal information for which we are responsible, and are grateful for all personal information that is voluntarily supplied to us.
-We will not ask you for it unless it is absolutely necessary and we are legally entitled to do so, we will not use it for purposes other than those for which it was originally collected, and we will dispose of it securely when we are done.
+We will not ask you for it unless we are legally entitled to do so and it is absolutely necessary, we will not use it for purposes other than those for which it was originally collected, and we will dispose of it securely when we are done.
 We will be open with you about the information we are collecting and why.

-We respect your privacy, and will ensure any information you may provide is held securely and in confidence, and in full compliance with the Data Protection Act 1998.
+We respect your privacy, and will ensure any information you may provide is held securely and in confidence, and in full compliance with all relevant legislation.
 We may contact you occasionally in order to verify information that you have supplied.

 How we use your information

-This privacy notice tells you what to expect when we collect personal information.
+This Policy, also called a Privacy Notice, tells you what to expect when we collect personal information.
 It applies to information we collect about: